 Animals with Shells

-About 500 million years ago, animals with hard-shells became prominent in the fossil record in the Phylum Molluska.
+About 500 million years ago, animals with hard-shells became prominent in the fossil record in the Phylum Mollusca.
 The evolution of an impenetrable shell was obviously a very helpful trait for an animal to possess because now mollusks are found in almost every known environment.
 Animals with hard shells are protected from predation and drying out and some can even use their shell to float if necessary among other things.
-The seven Classes of mollusks are the Polyplacophora (the chitons), Gastropoda (the snails), Bivalvia (the clams), Cephalopoda (octopus and squid), Scaphopoda (the tusk shells) and Aplacophora (small worm-like organisms).
+The seven Classes of mollusks are the Polyplacophora (the chitons), Gastropoda (the snails), Bivalvia (the clams), Cephalopoda (octopus and squid), Scaphopoda (the tusk shells) and Aplacophora (Classes Solenogastres and Caudofoveata - small worm-like shell-less molluscs).
 There are at least 30,000 species of gastropods and it is the largest taxonomic class.

 Feedback & Citation

 Start or join a discussion below about this page or send us an email to report any errors or submit suggestions for this page.
 We greatly appreciate all feedback!

 Help us protect and restore marine life by supporting our various online community-centered marine conservation projects that are effectively sharing the wonders of the ocean with millions each year around the world, raising a balanced awareness of the increasingly troubling and often very complex marine conservation issues that affect marine life and ourselves directly, providing support to marine conservation groups on the frontlines that are making real differences today, and the scientists, teachers and students involved in the marine life sciences.
 Join us today or show your support with a monthly donation.
 Join the MarineBio Conservation Society With your support, most marine life and their ocean habitats can be protected, if not restored to their former natural levels of biodiversity.
 We sincerely thank our thousands of members, donors and sponsors, who have decided to get involved and support the MarineBio Conservation Society.